ngmodani/TwitterAnalysis/README.md

 This repository helps in doing very basic analysis on twitter data using Twitter Search API (not streaming).
 Following are the files in this repository and instructions to use them:
+Please run searchTweets.py before running any other file

 ## searchTweets.py
 example use: in terminal type
 python searchTweets.py apple

-  Please run file 1 before running any other file

 ## userReach.py
 example use: in terminal type